Marc Kennedy: 2014–2019: Return to the Olympics, and stepping back

+2019–2022: Northern Ontario and Kennedy's third Olympics

+Kennedy announced in March 2019 that he would join Team Jacobs to replace Fry for the next three curling seasons.
 In their first event, the 2019 AMJ Campbell Shorty Jenkins Classic, the team went undefeated up until the final where they would lose to Team Epping.
 Team Jacobs won three straight Grand Slam events at the Tour Challenge, National and the Canadian Open.
 They would unsurprisingly win the 2020 Northern Ontario Men's Provincial Curling Championship, going in as the number one seed.
 At the 2020 Tim Hortons Brier, they battled through two tiebreakers before losing to Newfoundland and Labrador's Brad Gushue in the 3 vs. 4 game, all within the same day.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.

 Team Jacobs played in two tour events during the 2020–21 season, winning the Stu Sells Oakville Tankard and losing in the qualification game of the Ashley HomeStore Curling Classic.
 Due to the COVID-19 pandemic in Ontario, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Jacobs was chosen to represent Northern Ontario at the 2021 Tim Hortons Brier.
 At the Brier, they finished with a 7–5 record.
 Also during the 2020–21 season, Kennedy served as the alternate for the Brendan Bottcher rink at the 2021 World Men's Curling Championship.
 He was added to the team as a backup plan in case Bottcher's third Darren Moulding's back injury that he sustained during the 2021 Canadian Mixed Doubles Curling Championship re-emerged as an issue.
 Kennedy, however, did not have to play in any games for the team as Moulding's back held up for the tournament.

-Kennedy was named to a third Olympic team as the alternate for the Brad Gushue rink for the Beijing 2022 Olympics.
-Kennedy's team, skipped by Brad Gushue, qualified as the Canadian representatives by winning the 2021 Canadian Olympic Curling Trials, defeating Brad Jacobs 4–3 in the final.
+Kennedy and Team Jacobs would compete at the 2021 Canadian Olympic Curling Trials, where they would lose to Brad Gushue 4–3 in the final.
+However, Kennedy was named to a third Olympic team as Gushue selected him as the alternate for his rink for the Beijing 2022 Olympics.
 The team would go onto win the bronze medal with an 8-5 win over the United States.